VIDA-NYU/data-polygamy/README.md

 #### 911 Calls

-Unfortunately, this dataset is not open source, and therefore, we cannot make it available online.
+This dataset is not open source, and therefore, we cannot make it available online.

 #### Citi Bike Data